-Ozone Wastewater Treatment is a mature and efficient alternative to improve the traditional methods.
+Ozonation in wastewater treatment is a mature and efficient alternative to improve the traditional methods.
 Historically, Municipal wastewater treatment uses chlorine for disinfection because of its effectiveness and low cost.
-However, in the early 1970s researchers found that free chlorine reacted with organics to form disinfection by-products (DBPs).
-These DBPs could adversely affect public health and aquatic life because of their carcinogenic properties.
-Fish kills were also experienced in water bodies receiving municipal wastewater disinfected with chlorine.
+However, a study in 1970 found that chlorine-free reacts with organics to create disinfection by-products (DBPs). .
+These DBPs could adversely affect public health and aquatic life.
+There were also fish kills in water bodies receiving municipal wastewater disinfected with chlorine.
 The US Environmental Protection Agency (US EPA) promoted research on alternative disinfection such as ozonation and UV disinfection technology.

-Oxidation of wastewater effluents has several benefits, including an increase in dissolved oxygen, a decrease in chemical usage, and a reduction in turbidity and color.
+- Oxidation of wastewater effluents has several benefits.
+For example, the increase in dissolved oxygen, a decrease in chemical usage, and a reduction in turbidity and color.

 Wastewater Treatment Bioreactor Video